hpgrahsl/kryptonite-for-kafka/docs/keyset-tool.md

 # Keyset Tool

 The Keyset Tool is a command-line utility for generating Tink keyset JSON configurations used by all Kryptonite for Kafka modules.
-It supports both plain and encrypted keyset generation for all supported algorithms and all cloud KMS integrations.
+It supports both plain and encrypted keyset generation for the supported cipher key types and cloud KMS integrations.

 ---